Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 I'd take it from here so Irwin could use the rest of his free time between terms to work on more impactful things.

 At the time I didn't really have any experience developing for Windows, and didn't even have a Windows machine available at home to use.
-I fired up Windows in a VM and got to work.
+I looked up how to run Windows in a VM and got to work.

-I found a solution using [delvewheel](https://github.com/adang1345/delvewheel) that worked but wasn't viable for production.
+First, I found a solution using [delvewheel](https://github.com/adang1345/delvewheel) that worked but wasn't viable for production.
 Fortunately, Ralf had seen this problem before and had a ready made solution: manually loading the shared library from within `scipy/special/__init__.py` so it would be available when needed: